-5 GB of space in the /tmp directory.
+1 GB of space in the /tmp directory on your Linux system.

 If the free space available in the /tmp directory is less than what is required, then complete one of the following steps:

 - Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment.